-Alex Bregman unleashed his swagger in the last three games of the World Series against the Washington Nationals — and now he’s drawing the ire of two ex-MLB stars.
+Alex Bregman unleashed his swagger in the last three games of the World Series against the Washington Nationals — and now he’s apologizing after drawing the ire of two ex-MLB stars.

-Bregman homered in the first inning of Game 6 against the Nats to give the Astros a 2-1 lead in this possible World Series-clincher.
-That’s not the reason he immediately was getting criticized on Twitter, though.
+Bregman homered in the first inning of Game 6 against the Nats to give the Astros a 2-1 lead in a possible World Series-clincher, which the Nats went on to win 7-2.

-Bregman also carried his bat all the way with him to first base, which the unwritten rules will tell you is a big no-no. Watch:
+The problem?
+He carried his bat all the way with him to first base, which the unwritten rules will tell you is a big no-no.

 Here’s a slowed-down version of Bregman trying to hand his bat to Astros first-base coach Don Kelly, which he actually botched:

-We’ve seen MLB’s “We Play Loud” commercial about 10,000 times this postseason.
-Bregman is one of the stars.
-He’s one of the most interesting young players in the game — the possible AL MVP and always sharp with a clever quip.
+That’s polite of him, but it’s also a sharp contrast to the message we’ve been hearing in MLB ads all October.
+Anybody watching postseason baseball has seen the “We Play Loud” commercial about 10,000 times already.
+Bregman is one its stars.
+He’s also one of the most interesting young players in the game — the possible AL MVP and always sharp with a clever quip.

-As much as MLB is trying to get fans (and even some players) to ditch some of the old-school unwritten rules mentality that would get Bregman thrown at in his next at-bat, it’s obvious some long-time baseball people are clinging to tradition.
+As much as MLB is trying to get fans (and even some players) to ditch some of the old-school unwritten rules mentality that would get Bregman thrown at in his next at-bat (he wasn’t), it’s obvious some long-time baseball people are clinging to tradition.

 In this case, Bregman was called out specifically by two players who have had their own big moments in October — ex-Red Sox and Indians star Mike Napoli and ex-Giants and Nationals slugger Michael Morse.